oscerd/puppet-servicemix-module/README.md

 ## <a name='Usage'>Usage</a>

-If you include the servicemix class with mode 'web' the module will download the package, unzip it and move it in a specific directory.
-If you use the mode 'local' the servicemix zip file must be place in /modules/module_name/files/ folder
+If you include the servicemix class by setting mode to `web` the module will download the package, unzip it and move it in a specific directory.
+If you set the mode `local` the servicemix zip file must be place in `/modules/module_name/files/` folder.
+The module will do the same operations without download the package.

 	servicemix::setup { "servicemix":
 	  version => "5.0.1",